butterygg/motivator/motivator/README.md

 # Protocols
 Contain the specific implementation for each protocol.
-- Acquisition of specifics data
+- Acquisition of specific data
 - Display and components of this data
 - Schema and DB for specific protocol
-- Specific implementations for this protocol
+- Specific implementations of this protocol